Elastic pools help you manage and scale multiple databases in Azure SQL Database

 SaaS developers build applications on top of large-scale data tiers with multiple databases.
 A typical application pattern is to provision a single database for each customer.
 However, different customers often have varying and unpredictable usage patterns, and it's difficult to predict the resource requirements of each database user.
 Traditionally, you had two options:

 - Overprovision resources based on peak usage and overpay.

-- Underprovision to save cost, at the expense of performance and customer satisfaction during peaks.
+- Underprovision to save cost at the expense of performance and customer satisfaction during peaks.

-Elastic pools solve this problem by ensuring that databases get the performance resources they need when they need it.
+Elastic pools solve this problem by ensuring that databases get the performance resources they need when they need them.
 They provide a simple resource allocation mechanism within a predictable budget.
-To learn more about design patterns for SaaS applications by using elastic pools, see Design patterns for multitenant SaaS applications with SQL Database.
+To learn more about design patterns for SaaS applications using elastic pools, see Design patterns for multitenant SaaS applications with SQL Database.

 There's no per-database charge for elastic pools.
 You're billed for each hour a pool exists at the highest eDTU or vCores, regardless of usage or whether the pool was active for less than an hour.

 Elastic pools enable you to purchase resources for a pool shared by multiple databases to accommodate unpredictable usage periods by individual databases.
 You can configure resources for the pool based either on the DTU-based purchasing model or the vCore-based purchasing model.
 The aggregate utilization of its databases determines the resource requirement for a pool.

 The amount of resources available to the pool is controlled by your budget.
 All you have to do is: